Nice-PLQ/devtools-remote-debugger/devtools-frontend/models/issues_manager/descriptions/arPermissionPolicyDisabled.md

-# Ensure the "attribution-reporting" Permission Policy is enabled when using the Attribution Reporting API
+# The Attribution Reporting API can’t be used because Permissions Policy has been disabled

-This page tries to use the Attribution Reporting API but this was aborted, because the `attribution-reporting` policy is not enabled.
+This page tried to use the Attribution Reporting API but failed because the `attribution-reporting` Permission Policy was explicitly disabled.

-This API is enabled by default in the top-level context and in same-origin child frames, but must be explicitly opted-in for cross-origin frames.
-Add the permission policy as follows: `<iframe src="..." allow="attribution-reporting">`.
+This API is currently enabled by default for top-level and cross-origin frames, but it is still possible for frames to have the permission disabled by their parent, e.g. with `<iframe src="…" allow="attribution-reporting 'none'">`.